dlevsha/nasgrate/README.md

 Requirements
 ------------

-Nasgrate is only supported by PHP 5.3.0 and up.
+Nasgrate is only supported by PHP 5.3.0 and up with PDO extension.

 Installation
 ------------